SS Logo

 Schutzstaffel Logo

-The beginning of this military structure was laid by a security and assault unit called Saal-Schutz, which monitored the security of party meetings held in Munich.
-It was a small formation made up of party volunteers from the NSDAP.
+The foundation of this military structure was laid by a security and assault unit called Saal-Schutz, which was responsible for safeguarding party meetings held in Munich.
+It was a small formation comprising party volunteers from the NSDAP.
 In 1925, the detachment was led by Heinrich Himmler.
 He turned it into a paramilitary organization during the Weimar Republic.
-From the moment it came to the leadership of the Nazi Party until its collapse, the SS was considered key surveillance and terrorist group in all occupied corners of Europe.
+From the moment it came to the leadership of the Nazi Party until its collapse, the SS was considered a key surveillance and terrorist group in all occupied corners of Europe.

 The two base agencies of this structure were the Waffen-SS (Armed SS) and Allgemeine SS (General SS).
 The former included Nazi Germany’s fighting squads, while the latter controlled its racial politics.
 The scheme also included SS-Totenkopfverbände (SS-TV or Death’s Head Units), which oversaw the concentration camps.
-There were also additional divisions – Sicherheitsdienst and Gestapo.
-They were engaged in identifying real and potential enemies of the Nazis, suppressed the opposition, watched over their people, provided support for Nazi ideology, conducted external and internal intelligence, as well as punitive operations.
+There were also additional divisions, the Sicherheitsdienst and the Gestapo.
+They were engaged in identifying real and potential enemies of the Nazis, suppressed the opposition, watched over their people, provided support for Nazi ideology, conducted external and internal intelligence, and conducted punitive operations.
 The entire enemy structure was personally subordinate to Adolf Hitler.

 SS Symbol

 The organization developed gradually, starting at the end of 1934 when its strengthening intensified.
-By the spring of 1945, the number of the composition had reached 830,000 people.
+By the spring of 1945, the number of people in the composition had reached 830,000.
 In general, the SS was the main organizer of the terror and killing of people for political and racial reasons.
-She carried out criminal activities not only in Germany but also in the conquered territories.
-The service representatives were instantly recognizable by the chevron on the sleeve, which was shaped like a double zig rune.
+She carried out criminal activities not only in Germany but also in the territories she had conquered.
+The service representatives were instantly recognizable by the chevron on their sleeves, shaped like a double zig rune.
 After World War II, all criminals associated with bloody crimes were brought before the tribunal, and the organization itself was liquidated and banned.
-Any of its attributes are also prohibited.
+Any of its attributes is also prohibited.

 The group chose a special typographic ligature for their designation.
-It consisted of the letters of the runic alphabet – both historical and modern, published under the guidance of the occultist Guido von List in 1908.
-For this structure, the Sowulo rune was mainly used – the sixteenth in the older futhark, which in pronunciation coincided with the sound “s” and resembled this letter in outline.
+It consisted of the letters of the runic alphabet, both historical and modern, published under the guidance of the occultist Guido von List in 1908.
+For this structure, the Sowulo rune was primarily used in the sixteenth century in the older Futhark, which, in pronunciation, coincided with the sound “s” and resembled this letter in outline.

 Font and Colors